chloenott/big-textbox/README.md

 - Favorites.
 It would be nice to bring up common phrases without having to retype them.
 - Better dark mode compatibility.
 The black editor textbox is currently hard to see against a black background.
+- Focus to textbox automatically when the editor window slides in.

 <img src="1.jpeg" width="200"> <img src="2.jpeg" width="200"> <img src="3.jpeg" width="200"> <img src="4.jpeg" width="200">